reziamini/laravel-easyblade/README.md

 - `@old('name', 'Reza')`

 ## Features :
- - You can pass a route name or array of route names as first parameters to```@isActive``` directive , second parameter is a string which you want to echo in view and third parameter is a optional param and it will return a null string if nothing passed , It will be showed when current route is not equal to array or string which passed as first param
+ - You can pass a route name or array of route names as first parameters to```@isActive``` directive , second parameter is a string which you want to echo in view and third parameter is an optional param and it will return a null string if nothing was passed , It will be showed when the current route is not equal to array or string which passed as first param
- - You can use `@count` directive instead of write lots of if to check count of collection or array is equal or greater than your number which passed to second param.
+ - You can use `@count` directive instead of writing lots of if statements to check if the count of the collection or array is equal to or greater than your number which was passed to the second param.

 ## Examples :
 - `@count`